 - Complete a product life cycle from conception to delivery

 - Utilize agile practices learned to assist in project completion

 Ada is much more than the classroom experience — it’s also about the community.
-Ports and Sockets.
-Stacks and Queues.
-Brackets and Parens.
-Edges and Nodes.
-Each of the pairs are coding terms and the names of past classrooms.
-Every cohort has two classrooms and each classroom initiates their own rituals for stress management and inevitably long-lasting friendships: planks at lunch, lunchtime meditation sessions, covert baking zines, pancake breakfasts, happy hour outings.
+Each classroom initiates its own rituals for stress management and inevitably long-lasting friendships: planks at lunch, lunchtime meditation sessions, art corners, pancake breakfasts, happy hour outings.

-During down time, it is not unusual to see folks sharing their weekend culinary creation in the Kitchen or playing board games in the Living Room from the extensive game library.
-Students also get to know each other throughout the program with Lightning Talks, a 5-minute share on a topic of your choice, and lunchtime conversations with different staff members.
+Students also get to know each other throughout the program with Lightning Talks, a 5-minute share on a topic of their choice, and lunchtime conversations with different staff members.